yao-creative/yiyaotan-site/content/work/_index.md

 Also feel free to connect with me via my [LinkedIn](https://www.linkedin.com/in/yi-yao-t-9719301a3) if you find any of this interesting.

-Also a recent article of [Startup Physics](/blog/ee/startup-physics/)
+Also a recent article of [First Principles Math](/blog/ee/firstprinciplesmaths/)

-Another if you're interested [2025 Startup.
-Good Startup?
-Intuitions, mathematical perspective](/blog/ee/2025startup/).
+Another if you're interested [Startup Physics](/blog/ee/startup-physics/)

 # Some random theories I have relating to my work: